This article was first published on February 2nd, 2022, and was last updated March 2023.

 Web Content Accessibility Guidelines

 It should be noted that the standards of WCAG 2.0 are not set in stone and they can change over time.
+However, it can prove useful to know how the guidelines are laid out and what they contain.
 The WCAG 2.0 has 12 guidelines that are grouped into four categories:

 - Operable – All functionality should be executable for users with disabilities such as limited dexterity or limited reach skills.
-Unnecessary design features that require fine motor dexterity should also be avoided.
-These can prevent proper operation of the site.
+Unnecessary design features that require fine motor dexterity should also be avoided as these can prevent proper operation of the site.

-- Understandable -All website users should easily understand information, content, and the presentation of a site.
+- Understandable -This guideline is aimed at making sure that all website users can easily understand information, content, and the presentation of a site.

 Why Is Accessibility Important?